-A simple country refrain from a gospel song written by the great Ralph Stanley in 1960 kept playing on a loop in my head during this week.
+In considering what to feature on this week’s Saturday Soundtrack, a simple country refrain from a gospel song written by the great Ralph Stanley in 1960 kept playing on a loop in my head.
 The first line of the chorus is pure country poetry: The darkest hour is just before dawn.

 “The sun is slowly sinking

 One doesn’t have to believe in the gospel context of the song to understand and appreciate the meaning of trial, loss, and rebirth.
 This week we saw the inevitable culmination of our trial of four years; a period of lies, hatred, and division.
 As we came face-to-face with the fact of the fragility of the American ideal, our loss was clear.
 But in the special elections in Georgia, in the coming back of Congress after the insurrection to certify the will of the people, and in the beginning of the difficult discussions around what American democracy means, we see the glimmer of dawn and rebirth.

 The definitive version of The Darkest Hour is undoubtedly by Emmylou Harris, with Ricky Skaggs singing harmony, from her 1980 Roses in the Snow album.
 When Skaggs comes in at the 2:00 mark to take the lead, it sends chills down your back.